RESPECT is growing everyday, everywhere!

 Students submitting entries must be associated with a school or organization (e.g., scouting group).
 A student who is homeschooled, must have a teacher or other homeschool representative submit their entry as the contact person.
 Entries submitted directly from a student will NOT be accepted.

 Contact Person: Each set of entries from a school must include information for the school's contact person.
 We need a postal address so we can send any award certificates and an email address in case we have questions about any of the entries.
 The return address on the package does NOT fulfill this requirement.

+The contact person will be subscribed to the RESPECT e-Zine if they are not already subscribed.
+Unsubscribe information is included in each issue of the e-Zine.
 If the contact person does not have access to email, please let us know by including a note with the entries.

 - Refugee Student Entries